-DISRUPTIONS OF SCHOOL OPERATIONS
+DISRUPTION OF SCHOOL OPERATIONS

-Disruptions of school operations are not tolerated and may constitute a misdemeanor offense.
-As identified by law, disruptions include the following:
+Disruption of school operations is not tolerated and may constitute a misdemeanor offense.
+As identified by state law, disruptions include the following:

-- Interference with the movement of people at an exit, entrance, or hallway of a District building without authorization from an administrator. - Interference with an authorized activity by seizing control of all or part of a building. - Use of force, violence, or threats in an attempt to prevent participation in an authorized assembly. - Use of force, violence, or threats to cause disruption during an assembly. - Interference with the movement of people at an exit or an entrance to District property. - Use of force, violence, or threats in an attempt to prevent people from entering or leaving District property without authorization from an administrator. - Disruption of classes or other school activities while on District property or on public property that is within 500 feet of District property.
-Class disruption includes making loud noises; trying to entice a student away from, or to prevent a student from attending, a required class or activity; and entering a classroom without authorization and disrupting the activity with loud or profane language or any misconduct. - Interference with the transportation of students in vehicles owned or operated by the District.
+- Interference with the movement of people at an exit, entrance, or hallway of a district building without authorization from an administrator. - Interference with an authorized activity by seizing control of all or part of a building. - Use of force, violence, or threats in an attempt to prevent participation in an authorized assembly. - Use of force, violence, or threats to cause disruption during an assembly. - Interference with the movement of people at an exit or an entrance to district property. - Use of force, violence, or threats in an attempt to prevent people from entering or leaving district property without authorization from an administrator.

+Disruption of classes or other school activities while on or within 500 feet of district property includes:

+- Making loud noises; - Trying to entice a student away from, or to prevent a student from attending, a required class or activity; and - Entering a classroom without authorization and disrupting the activity with loud or profane language or any misconduct.

+Interference with the transportation of students in vehicles owned or operated by the district is also considered a disruption.